-- 4. Prior to certification pursuant to section 224(c) of the Resource Management Act 1991, the consent holder shall, to the satisfaction of Chief Executive of the Gore District Council, complete the following, in accordance with the details provided in the resource consent application and the scheme plan referenced in condition 1 and the Council's standards: - a.
+- 3. Prior to certification pursuant to section 224(c) of the Resource Management Act 1991, the consent holder shall, to the satisfaction of the Chief Executive Officer of the Gore District Council, complete the following, in accordance with the details provided in the resource consent application and the Definition Surveying Ltd Engineering Plan dated 19/02/2024 and the standards contained in the Gore District Council Subdivision and Land Development Bylaw 2019: - a.
 The provision of new water supply connections to the property boundary of Lots 1 and 2.
-The connection requires an Acuflo CM2000 manifold installed in a blue box as shown on the scheme plan. - b.
-The provision of new wastewater connections to Lots 1 and 2 with a cleaning eye as shown on the scheme plan with a red lid for servicing.
-This will need to be a cast iron lid if it is in a trafficable area. - c.
-At least two weeks prior to starting the installation of the 3 Waters Services, the consent holder shall provide a construction program for the proposed works to the 3 Waters Asset Manager of the Gore District Council and provide fortnightly updates of the program during the construction process. - d.
-The consent holder shall provide all quality assurance and as-built information required for the development in accordance with the Gore District Council's Subdivision, Land Use and Development Bylaw 2019.
+The connection requires an Acuflo CM2000 manifold installed in a blue box outside of the boundary for servicing. - b.
+Provision of new wastewater and stormwater connections to Lot 2 with a cleaning eye approximately 300 mm outside the property boundary with a red lid for servicing. this will need to be a cast iron lid if it is in a trafficable area. - c.
+Provide all quality assurance and as-built information required for the development in accordance with the Gore District Council's Subdivision, Land Use and Development Bylaw 2019